tnzmnjm/fashion-item-recommender-system/README.md

 - Wordcloud

 # How it works
 The system uses a pre-trained neural network to extract feature vectors from the images of fashion items.
 These feature vectors are then used to train a K-Nearest Neighbors (KNN) model.
+They are also used in the logistic regression multinomial classification in order to predict the master category of the item.

+The script blahblah performs batch photo vectorization using the InceptionV3 model from the Keras library.
+The script loads images from a specified directory and resizes them to 299x299 pixels.
+Then, it preprocesses the images using the InceptionV3 preprocessing function and predicts the output vector using the InceptionV3 model.
+The script also performs error handling for files that cannot be found or have an incorrect number of channels.
+After vectorizing the images, it normalizes the resulting matrix and saves it to a file.
+The main function calls other functions in the script and saves the results to files named "random_ids.npy" and "Vectorised Matrix.npy".

 When the user selects a product or takes a photo, the feature vector for the selected product or the taken photo is extracted using the pre-trained neural network.
 The KNN model is then used to find the five most similar items to the selected product or the taken photo.
+The KNN model is trained using the feature vectors extracted from the images.

 The NearestNeighbors class from scikit-learn is now trained on the vectorised_matrix array, with n_neighbors=5 and algorithm='auto'.
 This means that for any query point, the model will find the 5 nearest neighbors based on Euclidean distance.